 They were keen to combine their love of racing with hunting when visiting Newmarket.
 When Mr Paton’s Mastership ceased in 1800, the Thurlow country was used by various hunts including the Suffolk and East Essex until 1884, when the Newmarket and Thurlow was formed with its own pack of hounds and Mr J Gardner, a well-known farmer, was appointed as its first Master.

-In 1970 The Newmarket and Thurlow proposed a merger with the Puckeridge.
+In 1970 The Newmarket and Thurlow agreed a merger with the Puckeridge Hunt.
 Both hunts, having many supporters and followers in common, saw the merger as an opportunity to share the maintenance costs.
-The amalgamation was welcomed and the Puckeridge and Thurlow Hunt was formed.
+The amalgamation was welcomed, and the Puckeridge and Thurlow Hunt was formed.

-Mrs Edmund Vestey, a Master of Newmarket and Thurlow along with Captain and Mrs CGE Barclay of the Puckeridge Hunt agreed to be joint Masters of the newly formed Puckeridge and Thurlow and the two packs of hounds were kennelled together at Brent Pelham.
+Mr & Mrs Edmund Vestey, Masters of the Newmarket and Thurlow along with Captain and Mrs CGE Barclay of the Puckeridge Hunt agreed to be joint Masters of the Puckeridge and Thurlow and the two packs of hounds were kennelled together at Brent Pelham.

-Mr Edmund Vestey joined his wife as a Master in 1972 and over the next few years the Mastership expanded to include Major Ted Barclay in 1982, Mr CH Sporborg in 1985 and Mrs Pyper in 1987.
+Over the next few years the Mastership expanded to include Major Ted Barclay in 1982, Mr CH Sporborg in 1985 and Mrs D Pyper in 1987.